Chunyu-Lin-bjtu/autoware-wiki/Overview.md

 * SICK LMS511 [[link](https://www.sick.com/us/en/detection-and-ranging-solutions/2d-lidar-sensors/lms5xx/lms511-10100-pro/p/p215941)]
 * PIONEER 3D LiDAR (yet to be released) [[link](http://global.pioneer/en/news/press/2017/pdf/1130-1.pdf)]

-_You may combine multiple units of the above LiDAR sensors through TF, providing rich fused pointcloud data for more precise object detection, tracking, and localization.
+_You may combine multiple units of the above LiDAR scanners through TF, providing rich fused pointcloud data for more precise object detection, tracking, and localization.
 Please check Velodyne's documentation on how to use multiple sensors in the same network._

 ### RADAR